dhanushuUzumaki/100-days-of-code/log.md

 **Thoughts**: Tried out several things for fixing my stupid mistakes.. now i draw lines to show walls but fill with a seperate rect without border.

 **Link To Work**: [Maze Generator](https://codepen.io/dhanushuUzumaki/full/bLopVO/)

+### Day 46: Feb-17-18 Saturday
+**Today's Progress**: Completed 90% of lesson 2 in google udacity pwa scholarship.

+**Thoughts**: My knowledge on pwa was very limited to the 2 day training I had in google hyd.
+But this one is very promising.
+Learning a lot of interesting things.